Forest of Customary Rights of La Teste-de-Buch: Historical economic aspects

 The earliest accounts of pine exploitation in the Grande Montagne date back to the 17th century.

 The sought-after raw material was the tree’s oleoresin: Throughout the adult life of the pine, it was harvested by gemmage—the practice of making successive incisions in the bark.
 The exudate, mixed with rainwater and solid impurities and collected in a hole dug at the tree base or in a clay pot, was then called “gemme.”
 Every two to three weeks from spring to mid-autumn, the resin tapper would refresh the cut and gather the oozing resin.
 Collected in barrels, the gemme was transported to a distillery where the volatile fraction, turpentine oil, was separated from a solid residue, colophony (also known as arcanson or rousine).
 Turpentine oil was used to produce solvents, paints, varnishes, polishes, waxes, and medicines, while colophony was used to make paper adhesives, soaps, and printing ink.

-Once the tree is dead, the pyrolysis of its trunk and stump produces pine tar (also known as pitch or tar), carbon black, and charcoal.
-The forest operator constructs on-site kilns (hourns), mounds of stones covered with clay: the wood burned inside releases a viscous liquid collected through an outlet.
-This liquid is used for caulking boats, waterproofing containers, waxing ropes, and even treating rheumatism and certain skin diseases.
+Once the tree was dead, the pyrolysis of its trunk and stump produced pine tar (also known as pitch or tar), carbon black, and charcoal.
+The forest operator constructed on-site kilns (hourns), mounds of stones covered with clay: the wood burned inside releases a viscous liquid collected through an outlet.
+This liquid was used for caulking boats, waterproofing containers, waxing ropes, and even treating rheumatism and certain skin diseases.
 These practices persisted until the 1970s, gradually replaced by the rise of industrial synthetic chemistry.